AlexSeferidis/IP_Labs/Lab2/README.md

 ![generate](task1/Generation.png)

-We now had to bind our Qsys system and Verilog code together, synthesised it will look similar to the following diagram:
+We now had to bind our Qsys system and Verilog code together.
+Once synthesised, it will look similar to the following diagram:

 ![topdiagram](task1/topdiagram.png)